ADVERTISEMENT

 Make this your preferred source to get more updates from this publisher on Google.

-The city government is building additional retention and detention ponds as part of its flood mitigation efforts ahead of the rainy season.
+The city government of Quezon City is building additional retention and detention ponds as part of its flood mitigation efforts ahead of the rainy season.

 In a statement Tuesday, Mayor Joy Belmonte said one of the projects is a “3-in-1” facility at the Quezon City Memorial Circle that will function as a park, retention pond, and detention pond.

-The facility can store up to 651 cubic meters of water, equivalent to around 3,255 200-liter drums, helping reduce flooding in surrounding areas.
+During the rainy season, the facility can help with flooding as it can store up to 651 cubic meters of water, equivalent to around 3,255 200-liter drums, helping reduce flooding in surrounding areas.

-It will also feature a natural filtration system with a capacity of 282 cubic meters, or about 1,410 200-liter drums, with treated water to be reused for landscape irrigation across the city.
+It will also feature a natural filtration system with a capacity of 282 cubic meters, or about 1,410 200-liter drums, with treated water that can be reused for landscape irrigation across the city.

 Belmonte said the project is expected to be completed and operational before the onset of the rainy season.